 Many people look at Blockchain as nothing more than a digital ledger system and some people even see it is synonymous with Bitcoin.
 But the true potential of Blockchain as an encrypted database structure is revolutionary, exciting, and as of yet unrealized.
 For example, cyber-security has been the fly in the ointment for widespread innovation in many industries including driverless vehicles.

-Since the early days of the internet, our ability to push boundaries has always moved much faster than our ability to protect ourselves from spyware, viruses, and hackers – but Blockchain could be the end of that.
+Since the early days of the internet, our ability to push boundaries has always moved much faster than our ability to protect ourselves from spyware, viruses, and hackers – but.
 Many people consider the technology for autonomous vehicles not only to be perfected in test runs but also ready for the marketplace.
 However, legislation won’t allow driverless cars in any real way just yet, and one big reason is cyber-security.

 These concerns aren’t unwarranted.
 After all, even modern vehicles that are on the road now have been intercepted remotely by hackers.
 And while changing your radio station is one thing, driving your car into a ditch is quite another.
 In the past automakers have never been able to guarantee full security against cyber-attacks in their driverless cars, but with Blockchain, they can.
 This decentralized method of distribution would make every driverless car on the road essentially untouchable.
 Now that Blockchain is here, it’s hard to imagine a future of driverless cars that doesn’t rely on it.